sheacon/spark_accre/README.md

 ## Notes

 To access the Spark Web UI:
+- After submitting the SLURM job, and it's started...
 - Run `grep 'To tunnel to MasterUI and JobUI' output_spark_test-task-0.out`
 - Run the command in the returns line
 - Navigate to localhost:8080/ in a browser